-Parents will be informed via a telephone call from the Senior First Aider or Office Manager if their daughter has a serious injury or cut, or for any head injury.
+Parents will be informed via a telephone call from the Senior First Aider or Receptionist if their daughter has a serious injury or cut, or for any head injury.
 Parents of pupils in Reception are informed of any First Aid treatment given via the 'Reception Class Accident Form'.

-Staff are informed via staff meetings or individual briefings for appropriate significant illnesses and/or conditions of pupils, for risk assessment purposes.
+Staff are informed via staff meetings or individual briefings for appropriate Class Teachers about significant illnesses/conditions of pupils for risk assessment purposes.
 Photographs of pupils with allergies/other serious conditions are displayed in the Medical Room, Kitchen, Hall and the Food Technology Room.

-When a serious accident or injury occurs, the Head, Senior Deputy Head and DFO must be informed and they will determine who should report the incident to the parents.
-Parents should be asked to collect their child as soon as possible.
-In the event of the incident requiring an ambulance, details should be recorded meticulously and passed on to the parents, including details of hospital/A&E department and the ambulance team - see Appendix 4.
+When a serious accident or injury occurs, the Head, Deputy Head and DFO must be informed and the Head, Deputy Head or Senior First Aider should inform the parents and ask that the pupil is collected as soon as possible, or if necessary, call an ambulance and arrange to meet the parents at the hospital - see Appendix 4.

-The person who witnessed the accident should enter details in the official accident book, which is kept in the medical cupboard.
+The person who witnessed the accident should enter details in the official accident book, which is kept in the DFO's office.
 Every accident, however minor, must be reported to the Senior First Aider, and recorded on the Medical Events spreadsheet.

-Some accidents need reporting to the Health and Safety Executive under RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations, 1995.
-Such incidents will be notified to the HSE via their online portal (<https://www.hse.gov.uk/riddor/>).
-The former RIDDOR phone line (0845 300 9923) has now been retired.
-The DFO is responsible for maintaining records and reporting these - see Appendix 4.
+Some accidents need reporting to the Health and Safety Executive under RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations, 1995 telephone 0845 300 99 23) and the DFO is responsible for maintaining records and reporting these - see Appendix 4.